 When Lawrence Bow set up his company in 1867, it is unlikely that he envisaged the family name continuing in the trade as far ahead as the 21st century, but from small beginnings Thomas Bow developed into one of Nottingham’s major Building & Civil Engineering contractors.
 The firm completed many landmark buildings and superior residential properties in and around the city including Wilford Power Station, the Raleigh Factory and Barclays Bank (Market Square, Nottingham).

 Throughout this time Thomas Bow had remained a family firm and today some six generations later it has evolved into a limited company headed by Alistair Bow, who coaxed his father out of retirement to work within the company.
-Alistair and his fellow-directors Alex Gardner, John Allen and David Wilkinson, have between them a broad range of expertise and all recognise that whatever else has altered in the construction and civil engineering industry over the years, the need for good quality workmanship has always been constant.
+Alistair and his fellow-directors Alex Gardner and John Allen, have between them a broad range of expertise and all recognise that whatever else has altered in the construction and civil engineering industry over the years, the need for good quality workmanship has always been constant.

 Both companies have become very strong brands in their own right and in August 2010, following five years of combined working as an integrated unit, it was decided that the timing was now right to re-brand the two companies and demonstrate to our clients and workforce that we are one joint operation and from this the Thomas Bow City Asphalt Group was born.
 In joining forces, the two companies have now become a major player in the Highways Maintenance arena.

-Benefiting from an array of accreditations and affiliations the Thomas Bow City Asphalt Group are members of CECA and Constructionline, as well as have achieving BS EN ISO 9001:2008, BS EN ISO 14001:2004 and NHSS Sector 16 Accreditation.
+Benefiting from an array of accreditations and affiliations the Thomas Bow City Asphalt Group are members of CECA and Constructionline, as well as have achieving BS EN ISO 9001:2015, BS EN ISO 14001:2015, ISO45001:2018 and NHSS Sector 16 Accreditation.
 Whilst the latter is not yet compulsory, this accreditation means that all works are completed to this same high standard regardless of size and location.

 With a comprehensive Health & Safety policy, they have achieved full accreditation with CHAS as Principal Contractors.